baraamallah/HARMUN_TRACKER/README.md

         // System Schools Collection
         match /system_schools/{schoolId} {
-          allow read: if true; // Public read allow write: if isOwner(); // Owner only
+          allow read: if true; // Public read for dropdowns, filters allow write: if isOwner(); // Owner only for adding/deleting }
-        }

         // System Committees Collection
         match /system_committees/{committeeId} {
-          allow read: if true; // Public read allow write: if isOwner(); // Owner only
+          allow read: if true; // Public read for dropdowns, filters allow write: if isOwner(); // Owner only for adding/deleting }
-        }

         // System Staff Teams Collection
         match /system_staff_teams/{teamId} {
-          allow read: if true; // Public read allow write: if isOwner(); // Owner only
+          allow read: if true; // Public read for dropdowns, filters allow write: if isOwner(); // Owner only for adding/deleting }
-        }

         // System Configuration Collection
         match /system_config/{settingId} {
-          // Public read for settings like logo URL and default attendance status.
+          // Public read for settings like default attendance status.
           // Write is restricted to Owner.
           allow read: if true;
           allow write: if isOwner();